xl4kj/doc-ci-cd-workflow-playground/docs/en/functionalities.rst

 Relying Parties SHOULD implement the QR code page (cross-device) provided in the Official Resources.
 In any case:

-- the page MUST include the Visual Identity elements of the IT-Wallet System, including the logo;
+- The page MUST include the Visual Identity elements of the IT-Wallet System, including the logo;
-- the page MUST display the QR code along with a clear and concise message instructing the User to scan it using their Wallet Instance;
+- The page MUST display the QR code along with a clear and concise message instructing the User to scan it using their Wallet Instance;
-- the page MUST indicate the validity period of the QR code with a short and clear message;
+- The page MUST indicate the validity period of the QR code with a short and clear message;
-- the page MUST include a Call To Action allowing the User to generate a new QR code in case of timeout;
+- The page MUST include a Call To Action allowing the User to generate a new QR code in case of timeout;
-- the page MUST include a Call To Action allowing the User to cancel the operation and return to the Discovery Page.
+- The page MUST include a Call To Action allowing the User to cancel the operation and return to the Discovery Page.

 To ensure QR code readability:

-- minimum recommended dimensions MUST be respected to ensure successful scanning.
+- Minimum recommended dimensions MUST be respected to ensure successful scanning.
 A size of 150×150 pixels is generally sufficient; for high-density codes (e.g., long URLs or many characters), 300×300 pixels or larger is recommended;
-- adequate contrast MUST be maintained between the QR code and the background (ideal: black code on a white background);
+- Adequate contrast MUST be maintained between the QR code and the background (ideal: black code on a white background);
-- color inversion between the QR code and the background MUST be avoided;
+- Color inversion between the QR code and the background MUST be avoided;
-- only one QR code SHOULD be displayed per page;
+- Only one QR code SHOULD be displayed per page;
-- the QR code MUST be sharp and high-quality (SVG format is recommended);
+- The QR code MUST be sharp and high-quality (SVG format is recommended);
-- no text or other visual elements SHOULD overlap or obscure the QR code.
+- No text or other visual elements SHOULD overlap or obscure the QR code.

 **Waiting page (cross-device only)**